A Simple Trick to Improve your Landscape Photography

 A foreground element, aka a “subject”, will take your landscape photos to another level.
 And we are often presented with multiple options to choose from when it comes to what this element actually is.

 Upon finding yourself in an extraordinary landscape, immediately begin looking for something unique, individual, and set apart from the rest of the scene.
-In the above photo I chose to incorporate the train and its tracks, rather than omit them, as they offered a unique foreground element to the snow-capped range in the background.
+In the above photo, I chose to incorporate the train and its tracks, rather than omit them, as they offered a unique foreground element to the snow-capped range in the background.

-In the above photo, I moved myself to perfectly place the setting sun at the base of the tent.
+For example, in the above photo, I moved myself to perfectly place the setting sun at the base of the tent.

 Simply put, the closer you are to the foreground element, the more your background will be blurred.
 In some cases, this can yield a pleasing blur, known as a bokeh.
 This is a common practice in wildlife and portraiture photography.